-EPL 7789 receives between 400-450mm of rainfall per year, with a high variation coefficient of 30-40%.
+EPL 7964 receives between 100-150mm of rainfall per year, with a high variation coefficient of 60-70%.
 Rainfall events are limited to the summer months, mainly between January and March, in the form of thunderstorms often associated with heavy downpours.
-Potential evaporation is between 1,960 and 2,100 mm per year, meaning an average water deficit of between 1,700 and 1,900 mm per year may occur.
-Relative humidity is low, rarely more than 20% in winter but may reach 85% in summer before or after thunderstorm build-up.
-Maximum temperatures average around 32-34°C, while minimum temperatures are around 11-13°C during summer months.
+Potential evaporation is between 1,960 and 2,100 mm per year, meaning an average water deficit of between 1,900 and 2,100 mm per year may occur.
+Relative humidity ranges between 20%-30% in winter but may reach 85% in summer before or after thunderstorm build-up.
+Maximum temperatures average around 30-32°C, while minimum temperatures are around 8-10°C during summer months.
 During winter months temperatures can range between 5-26°C. Deviations from these averages are common.
 Occasional frost can occur (Mendelsohn et al., 2002).

-Prevailing wind over EPL 7789 is expected to be from the east, with occasional airflow from southeast, north and west.
-Wind speed is expected to be low with more than two-thirds of the time lower than 10 km/h.
+Due to the rhythm of the pressure systems, the wind patterns over the interior remain fairly predictable.
+Weather data from the Sesfontein weather station (closest to the site) is used to describe the wind patterns for the EPL 7964 area.
+The projected prevailing wind over EPL 7964 is expected to be from the west to southwest, with occasional airflow from north, northeast and south.
+Wind speed is expected to be low with more than two-thirds of the time lower than 4 m/s.
 The stronger air movements during the afternoons and evenings are the result of the ground being heated more in some places than others, in combination with the orographic effect of the mountains.
 During the winter months wind speed is slightly higher (Mendelsohn, et al., 2002).
+Variations to the described patterns may occur due to proximity and landscape variations between the chosen weather station and the project site.

-The average wind speed of 1.7 mps (meters/second), and a calm of 42.9% (Figure 6) (Iowa State University, 2021).
+Predominant wind direction is from the south west, with an average wind speed of 2.5 mps (meters/second), and a calm of 48% (Figure 6) (Iowa State University, 2021).

-FIGURE 6 - PREVAILING WIND DIRECTION AND WIND SPEED IN THE GENERAL AREA OF THE PROPOSED PROJECT (SOURCE: IOWA STATE UNIVERSITY, 2021).
+FIGURE 6 - PREVAILING WIND DIRECTION AND WIND SPEED IN THE GENERAL AREA OF THE PROPOSED PROJECT (SOURCE: IOWA STATE UNIVERSITY, 2020).